 Research

-The properties and dynamics of buried interfaces are at the heart of material and energy transformation, ranging from energy transfer between a battery electrode and a solid or liquid electrolyte to the surface chemistry that can occur at a solid-liquid interface.
+The properties and dynamics of interfaces are at the heart of material and energy transformation, ranging from energy transfer between a battery electrode and a solid or liquid electrolyte to the surface chemistry that can occur at a solid-liquid interface.
 It is well known that the surface properties of materials can be distinct from those of a bulk material.
 At material interfaces unique surface electronic states can exist, band-bending can alter the energy of conduction and valence bands relative to the Fermi level, and even a material’s crystal structure can be significantly modified.

 Funding